Engineering Physics program

 Careers in Engineering Physics

-There is a growing demand for skilled engineers and scientists in Wisconsin and across the nation.
-Engineering careers, in general, are expanding at a rate faster than the average for all occupations, and professionals in this field typically enjoy competitive salaries and strong job security, according to the Bureau of Labor Statistics.
+The Engineering Physics program helps fill a growing demand for skilled engineers and scientists in Wisconsin and across the nation.
+Engineering careers, in general, are expanding at a rate faster than the average for all occupations.
+About 195,000 openings are projected each year, on average, in engineering and architecture occupations due to employment growth, according to the Bureau of Labor Statistics.

 Career examples